af-pedro/af-pedro/README.md

 pe.fonseca@outlook.com

 ## 💼 What I’m Currently Working On
-How Does a Bike Share Navigate Speedy Success: A brief description of what this project is about and the key skills or technologies you're using.
+How Does a Bike Share Navigate Speedy Success: This project will look at how casual cyclists and annual members use Cyclistic bikes differently.

 ## 🚀 Key Projects
 ###  1. Dus-Noise-Pollution